BOOKING CONDITIONS (Valid for bookings from 17th January 2017)

 We consider adequate travel insurance to be essential, especially for holidays outside the UK.
 It is therefore a condition of booking that you are adequately insured when travelling abroad.
-Details of the policy we offer are shown elsewhere.
-If you decide not to purchase this insurance we will require you to give us details of your travel insurance company including the policy number.
-If you purchase an alternative policy, you must ensure that it offers cover which is at least as comprehensive as the policy we offer and, which as a minimum, covers cancellation for the total value of the holiday, delay or curtailment, medical charges and repatriation costs for not less than £5million.
+We recommend excellent comprehensive insurance policies through our partner Holiday Extras please go to www.justyou.co.uk/insurance We will require you to give us details of your travel insurance company including the policy number.
+If you purchase an alternative policy, you must ensure that it offers cover which is at least as comprehensive as the policy we recommend and, which as a minimum, covers cancellation for the total value of the holiday, delay or curtailment, medical charges and repatriation costs for not less than £5million.
+Your travel insurance should cover you for any pre-existing medical conditions.
 Please read your policy details carefully and take them with you on holiday.
 It is your responsibility to ensure that the insurance cover you purchase is adequate for your particular needs including cover for any optional excursions / activities that you may have booked.
 You shall be responsible for indemnifying us in full in respect of any costs that we incur as a result of your failure to have adequate, appropriate and comprehensive travel insurance.
-We will decline any booking where adequate insurance has not been arranged
+We will decline any booking where adequate insurance has not been arranged.

-If you have any special requests such as low floor accommodation, adjacent rooms etc, you must advise us of these at the time of booking.
-Special diets can be requested on scheduled flights, but regrettably no such arrangements can be guaranteed during the tour itself.
-Although we cannot guarantee that your requests will be met, we will certainly pass on your requests to the supplier concerned.
+If you have any special requests such as low floor accommodation, adjacent rooms etc., you must advise us of these at the time of booking but we cannot guarantee that we or the supplier will always be able to meet your needs.
+It may be possible to request a special dietary meal on certain long haul flights but regrettably no such arrangements can be guaranteed during the tour itself.
+Please note: Although we cannot guarantee that your requests will be met, we will certainly pass on your requests to the supplier concerned.
+It should also be noted that most airlines do not include meals on short haul flights but if you require a special dietary meal on a long haul flight due to an allergy, such as a nut allergy, we will need you to fill in a medical questionnaire to send to the service provider.
+The airline will not be able to guarantee that their aircraft / meals will be 100% nut free and will require you to carry any special medication (such as an EpiPen) in your hand luggage.
 Confirmation that a special request has been noted or passed on to the supplier or the inclusion of the special request on your confirmation invoice or any other documentation is not confirmation that the request will be met.
 Unless and until specifically confirmed, all special requests are subject to availability.
 For your own protection, you should obtain confirmation in writing that a special request will be complied with (where it is possible to give this) where it is important to you.
 We regret we cannot accept any conditional bookings, i.e. any booking which is specified to be conditional on the fulfilment of a particular request.
-All such bookings will be treated as "standard" bookings subject to the above provisions on special requests.
+Special requests are not part of your holiday package contract with us.

 Not all countries have health and safety standards as stringent as those in the UK.
 For example, accommodation may not have the separate fire escapes, alarms, detection, fire and smoke control measures that we take for granted at home.